sgelbart/what-the-cluck/README.md

 # What I did
 - Simple schema design and scaffoleding of objects and relationships: hatches, projects, chickens, breeds, images, posts, and more
-- Posts and images created as polymorphic relatiosnhips to projects, hatches and chickens for easy image and social actions (experimental)
+- Posts and images created as polymorphic relationships to projects, hatches and chickens for easy image and social actions (experimental)
 - Image upload
 - Nested has_many form for posting images for objects (**see Hatches page**)
 - Post creation when objects created (can abstract this into modules for all postable)